Camera Lucida - Antique and Vintage Cameras

 Image of Camera Lucida

-The camera lucida, invented by William Hyde Wollaston in 1807, was a drawing aid and therefor not photographic.
+The camera lucida, invented by William Hyde Wollaston in 1807, was a drawing aid and therefore not photographic.
 It did though give impetus, along with the camera obscura, to the search for a way of permanently recording images direct from nature.

 In contrast to the obscura, the lucida does not produce a real image of the subject.
 The instrument is clamped to the drawing board facing the subject, the user looks down at the top edge of the instrument where part of the eye will see an image reflected by the camera lucida and part will see the drawing paper direct.1 For the two images to appear co-incident the subject distance should be the same as the distance to the drawing, if this is not the case lenses can be introduced below the instrument to alter the image of the drawing paper, lenses can also be fixed in front of the prism.